Breastfeeding: Pumping-and-dumping

 "Pumping-and-dumping" is the concept of expressing breastmilk and discarding it due to a medication or substance "tainting" the breastmilk.
 It was once believed that drinking alcohol or taking any medications, even medicines like ibuprofen, required pumping-and-dumping.
 However, this is no longer the case.
 Pumping-and-dumping, or stopping breastfeeding altogether, is only required in very rare circumstances, such as with radioactive medications or chemotherapy.

-If a parent is concerned with a possible milk contaminant, they can express and save the breastmilk until they are able to consult with a lactation specialist or another medical professional trained in breastfeeding medicine.
+If a parent is concerned with a possible milk contaminant, they can express and save the breastmilk until they can consult with a lactation specialist or another medical professional trained in breastfeeding medicine.

 Infantile contraindications

 Galactosemia

 Galactosemia is a metabolic disorder that prevents the infant from breaking down galactose, which is one of the two components of lactose, a type of sugar found in milk.
 Lactose is also found in breastmilk, so infants with galactosemia should not breastfeed.

 Methods

 Formula and pumped breastmilk side by side.
 Note that the formula is of uniform consistency and color, while the expressed breast milk exhibits properties of an organic solution by separating into a layer of fat at the top (the "creamline"), followed by the milk, and then a watery blue-colored layer at the bottom.